 Section 1.
 Proposed constitutional amendment or changes will be presented, in writing, to the organization one meeting before this amendment is voted on.

 Section 2.
 Approval by 2/3 of the Executive Board will pass this proposed amendment.
 The amendment is immediately effective unless otherwise stipulated in the proposal.

 Section 3.
-A copy of this constitution/bylaws and/or amendments to this constitution must be filed in the Office of Student Life and Leadership at CSU Fullerton every 2 years or within 90 days after any substantive change or amendment.
+A copy of this constitution/by-laws and/or amendments to this constitution must be filed in the Office of Student Life & Leadership at CSU Fullerton every year during registration or within 30 days after any substantive change or amendment.

 ARTICLE IX.
 DISBURSAL OF ORGANIZATION ASSETS